af83/fnf-detect/README.md

   [ccv](http://libccv.org/).

-The ccv version detects more faces, but the OpenCV version is about 3 times faster.
+The ccv version detects more faces, but the OpenCV version is about 3 times faster and also detects features.
 Choose the version that fits you best!

 Install